28 Unique Things to Do in the West Midlands

 #12.
 Jaguar Land Rover Experience

 Situated in the tranquil town of Solihull, near Birmingham Airport, this experience allows you to push the limits of Britain’s finest 4×4 vehicles on a challenging, off-road terrain spanning fourteen miles of stunning countryside.
-Whether you opt for a 1-hour taster drive or a half-day or full-day experience, you’ll have the opportunity to test the full capabilities of these exceptional vehicles both on and off the road.

 Prepare for an unforgettable adventure that will leave you with a newfound appreciation for the power and performance of Jaguar Land Rover vehicles.